-The changes mentioned above carry four primary implications for professionals within the travel and leisure industry.
+The changes mentioned above carry direct implications for professionals within the travel and leisure industry.

-Just as before, tour and activity operators will need to adhere to best SEO practices.
-However, keeping a close watch on the market will be equally, if not more important.
-You should ensure your Google My Business page is up to date in order to rank well.
+With GTTD, it’s even more critical for tours and activity operators to follow SEO best practices.
+However, keeping a close watch on the market will be equally, if not more crucial.
+You should ensure your Google My Business page is up to date to rank well.

-Because Google will only include a limited number of booking links, businesses must determine when it’s optimal to feature booking links offering single-activity products as opposed to packages.
-This leads to our next point…
+Since Google will only include a limited number of booking links, businesses must determine when it’s best to feature booking links related to single-activity products instead of packages.
+This leads to our next point.

 Google shifting the booking process directly to business websites means that keeping up with current market trends and making data-based decisions is paramount.

 Each booking link leads to a more detailed product or package page typically featuring other related services/products that customers may be interested in.
 Thus, monitoring products/packages, traffic, SEO, and conversion rates will be critical to success.

 - Booking systems need to be user friendly